SurabhiDeb/AI_Business_Insight_Project/README.md

 ## Overview
 This project is an **AI-powered business intelligence dashboard** built with **Python, SQL, and Streamlit**.
-It simulates real-world business data using synthetic generation (via Faker), automates ETL workflows, and provides key performance insights through dynamic visualizations and an AI-generated executive summary.
+It simulates real-world business data using synthetic generation (via Faker and NumPy), automates ETL workflows, and provides key performance insights through dynamic visualizations and an AI-generated executive summary.

 The goal was to replicate an end-to-end data analytics process — from **data extraction to business insight generation** — to demonstrate skills in data engineering, analytics, and automation.